Fair Park is an urban destination for Art Deco architecture in the US. The largest collection of Art Deco exhibition buildings line the Esplanade.

 Everything is bigger in Texas!

-Fabulous larger than life sculptures depict the six flags of the nations that once and now rule over Texas: Mexico, The Confederacy, Spain, France, The Republic of Texas and the United States.
+Fabulous larger than life sculptures depict the six flags of the nations, past and present, that flew their flag over Texas: Mexico, The Confederacy, Spain, France, The Republic of Texas and the United States.
 These sculptures can be found in the porticos in front of the buildings on either side of the Esplanade.

 The Hall Of State